• About

 Please scroll down to see more information about how HSE is supporting the management of stress at work and links to other organisations providing support on mental health and wellbeing issues.

-MPA is keen to ensure that managers and employees are able to recognise the symptoms that are often indicators of mental health issues, understand some simple coping strategies and, most importantly, understand that the support available to individuals and how managers can support their colleagues.
+In addition to 'Managing Work-Related Stress - A Guide to Risk Assessment' , MPA has produced to other publications to ensure that managers and employees are able to recognise the symptoms that are often indicators of mental health issues, understand some simple coping strategies and, most importantly, understand that the support available to individuals and how managers can support their colleagues.

-MPA has produced 2 simple guides that include links to other organisations and resources that provide support in dealing with mental health and wellbeing issues. further links are available at the end of this page.
+The 2 simple guides include links to other organisations and resources that provide support in dealing with mental health and wellbeing issues. further links are available at the end of this page.

 Click on image to view Click on image to view